NathanWailes/sens/Things to upvote.md

 ### Posting this GitHub project's link
 ##### The comment
-Hi all, I'm trying to organize SENS information via a GitHub project (so it's easy for people to help SENS in a somewhat-coordinated way, for example using the right language and trying to persuade people in an effective way).
+Hi all, there's a project to organize SENS information via GitHub so it's easy for people to help SENS in a somewhat-coordinated way (for example using the right language and trying to persuade people in an effective way).
 If you're interested in helping, the project is located at https://github.com/NathanWailes/SENS.

 ##### Place it is posted:
 https://www.youtube.com/watch?v=r7eTSf9wkOM&lc=z221vjigwzfutdjmeacdp4324fczs2optuppbwu0b5pw03c010c